sarecht/assignment-3-sarecht/prolixin.md

 2007).
 It is an antipsychotic medication that blocks the positive symptoms of schizophrenia such as hallucinations and delusions by restoring the balance of dopamine in the patient’s brain (NAMI 2007).
-Prolixin is classified as a "first generation antipsychotic" and is referred to as a conventional antipsychotic (FDA 2015).
+Prolixin is classified as a “first generation antipsychotic” and is referred to as a conventional antipsychotic (FDA 2015).
 Like all first generation antipsychotics it is required by the FDA to carry a black box label as of 2008 (FDA 2008).